 All of these studies should contribute to the identification of a group of patients at an increased risk for developing radiotoxicity.
-Based on that, an optimal therapeutic approach would be planned for each patient that would enable long-term preservation of the quality of life.
+Based on that, an optimal therapeutic approach would be planned for each patient that would enable long-term preservation of the QOL.